Social Work Degree and Career Guide

 For many programs, you’ll need to take the GRE, but this isn’t always the case.
 Some schools require alternate tests, while others don’t ask for scores at all.
 You can check the requirements for your top choice schools on their admissions pages.

-How Long Does It Take to Get an MSW?
+How Long Does It Take to Get a Master’s in Social Work?